Academics

 • ECON 1: Intro to Micro/Macro

-• ECON 100A/B: Micro/Macro Theory
+• ECON 101A/B: Quantitative Micro/Macro Theory

-• ECON C110: Game Theory
+• ECON C110: Introduction to Game Theory

-• ECON 136: Intro to Financial Economics
+• ECON 136: Financial Economics

-• ECON 138: Intro to Behavioral Economics
+• ECON 138: Financial & Behavioral Economics

 • ECON 140: Econometrics